mihailo-naissus/trial-vol1/README.md

 # trial-vol1
-Model of natural laws in code
+Model of natural laws in code.
 This is not my code.
+It should be amaizing.